 An irrevocable trust is a living trust in which the trust cannot be modified or revoked at a time.
 The trust terms can state that assets are now unavailable to the grantor.
 With an irrevocable trust, you do receive protection for your assets, but you lose all flexibility.
 To determine if creating an irrevocable trust makes the most sense for your situation, it would be advisable to speak with an NJ trust lawyer to explore all your options.

 There is a law against fraudulent transfers.
 This law protects creditors who have a claim against you at the same time you funded the irrevocable trust.
 The reasoning of this law is that you cannot get out of paying your debt by giving your property to a trust.
 State laws and the trust’s terms will decide the rights of creditors to money that is paid from an irrevocable trust.

 Schedule a Consultation

 You have worked hard to earn your assets.
 If you are worried that you could face creditors and want to protect your assets to pass them down to your future generations, you should contact Klenk Law to discuss all of your options.
-By choosing a trust lawyer Cherry Hill, NJ recommends, we can work to help you find a suitable option to help keep your family taken care of for years to come.
+Read more about irrevocable trusts in my article New Jersey Irrevocable Trusts.
+We can work to help you find a suitable option to help keep your family taken care of for years to come.